mougiakouel/QGIS-Training-Manual/introduction/intro.rst

 to get started.
 If you're an experienced user, you'll see how QGIS fulfills all the functions you expect from a GIS program, and more!

+In this module we introduce the QGIS project itself, as well as explaining the user interface.

+After completing this section, you will be able to correctly identify the main elements of the screen in QGIS and know what each of them does, and load a shapefile into QGIS.

 .. warning::

    This course includes instructions on adding, deleting and altering GIS